alisasnezskaia/Optimization-Clustering-FW/README.md

-# Frank-Wolfe Algorithm Optimization Project
+# Max-Clique Problem via Frank-Wolfe Variants

 **Group 37** - Optimization Methods for Clustering

-## 📋 Project Overview
+## Project Overview

-This project implements and analyzes Frank-Wolfe algorithm variants for clustering optimization problems.
-We focus on developing efficient implementations and testing them on regularized max-clique problems.
+This project explores continuous optimization approaches for approximating the maximum clique in a graph.
+It implements several Frank-Wolfe (FW) variants, including Standard Frank-Wolfe, Away-Step Frank-Wolfe and Pairwise Frank-Wolfe.

+These methods are applied on L2 and L0 relaxations of the combinatorial max-clique problem, with flexible step size strategies (exact line search, Armijo, diminishing, logarithmic).

+Additionally, a Projected Gradient (PG) method on the simplex is implemented for comparison, highlighting differences in convergence speed, objective values, extracted clique size, and computational complexity.

-## 🎯 Objectives
+## Objectives
 <img width="1054" height="355" alt="image" src="https://github.com/user-attachments/assets/92fe9510-1f46-4f02-9c0d-06728fb15ae3" />